chrislarsen/docs/plugins/README.md

 ##### Twitter Login

+> _Plugin identifier:_ tw-login

+**Example:**

 ```html
 <div data-gd-plugin="tw-login"></div>
 ```

+**Options:**

+* `data-gd-popup`, default `"true"`: Whether to show the login in a popup window.
+If set to `"false"`, it will redirect the entire current window to the login provider.
+If this option is set to `"false"`, you must set the `"data-gd-success-redirect"` and `"data-gd-failure-redirect"` properties.
+* `data-gd-success-redirect`: A fully qualified URL to redirect to if the login process succeeds.
+This only has an effect if `data-gd-popup` is set to `"false"`.
+* `data-gd-failure-redirect`: A fully qualified URL to redirect to if the login process fails.
+This only has an effect if `data-gd-popup` is set to `"false"`.

 ##### User Status

+> _Plugin identifier:_ user-status

+**Example:**

 ```html
 <div data-gd-plugin="user-status"></div>
 ```

+**Options:**

+* `data-gd-popup`, default `"true"`: Whether to show the login in a popup window.
+If set to `"false"`, it will redirect the entire current window to the login provider.
+If this option is set to `"false"`, you must set the `"data-gd-success-redirect"` and `"data-gd-failure-redirect"` properties.
+* `data-gd-success-redirect`: A fully qualified URL to redirect to if the login process succeeds.
+This only has an effect if `data-gd-popup` is set to `"false"`.
+* `data-gd-failure-redirect`: A fully qualified URL to redirect to if the login process fails.
+This only has an effect if `data-gd-popup` is set to `"false"`.

 ##### All

+> _Plugin identifier:_ all-login

+**Example:**

 ```html
 <div data-gd-plugin="all-login"></div>
 ```

+**Options:**

+* `data-gd-popup`, default `"true"`: Whether to show the login in a popup window.
+If set to `"false"`, it will redirect the entire current window to the login provider.
+If this option is set to `"false"`, you must set the `"data-gd-success-redirect"` and `"data-gd-failure-redirect"` properties.
+* `data-gd-success-redirect`: A fully qualified URL to redirect to if the login process succeeds.
+This only has an effect if `data-gd-popup` is set to `"false"`.
+* `data-gd-failure-redirect`: A fully qualified URL to redirect to if the login process fails.
+This only has an effect if `data-gd-popup` is set to `"false"`.

 #### Bookmark